springboardmentor136/Visionary-Advanced-Image-Recognition-for-the-Next-Era/README.md

  - Fast and accurate recognition with smooth frontend integration
  - Uses FaceNet model via DeepFace for high-quality embeddings
  - Frontend built with React using face-api.js for capturing and sending images
+ - User Dashboard: View personal login logs with date and time
+ - Admin Dashboard: View all registered users,Track all login events,Delete users when needed

 ## Technologies Used
  - Backend: Flask, Flask-SocketIO,OpenCV